NetzwergX/jekyll-template-toolkit/README.md

 A widget collection for vanilla jekyll, 100% compatible to github-pages.

-All widgets work in a vanilla jekyll installation, ensuring that a site that is built with these templates can also sucessfully be built on GitHub.
+All widgets / templates work in a vanilla jekyll installation, ensuring that a site that is built with these templates can also sucessfully be built on GitHub.
 This makes JTT a very useful toolkit for the use with GitHub Pages.